Center For International Sport Business

 Attend International Sporting Events

-For the experience of a lifetime, nothing compares to the seminar abroad program to attend the Olympic Games or the FIFA World Cup.
+For the experience of a lifetime, nothing compares to the seminar abroad program to attend international sporting events, from the Olympic Games to the FIFA World Cup and others.
 Not only will you see events up close, but you will also learn about the culture of the host country, meet with industry professionals on their turf, and get a new perspective on what it means to organize and run a major world sporting event.
-The next Seminar Abroad trip with be to Rio for the 2016 Summer Olympics.